+Today, the breakfast cereal industry stands at a crossroads.
+The emergence of Greek yogurt and protein bars indicates market flux.
 Even diet cereal brands like Special K are extending their brands to breakfast bars.
-And Quaker markets breakfast bars, rolled oats and steel-cut oats that require 30 minutes to cook.
+And Quaker markets breakfast bars, rolled oats, and steel-cut oats that require 30 minutes to cook.

 Why the slip?

-The slip in overall market share can be seen in hard market share numbers, as well as within the primary companies themselves.
-In 2017, Kellogg began a massive workforce cut that was so severe – more than 11,000 workers – Senator Robert Casey Jr (D., PA) asked Kellogg to clarify its plans he was so alarmed.
+You can see the slip in overall market share and within the primary companies themselves.
+In 2017, Kellogg began a severe workforce cut – more than 11,000 workers – Former Senator Robert Casey Jr (D., PA) asked Kellogg to clarify its plans.

-Then there are the energy and cereal bars entering the competitive fray, which ironically are made by the likes of Kellogg, General Mills and Post.
+Then there are the energy and cereal bars entering the competitive fray, ironically made by Kellogg, General Mills, and Post.

 They represent only one competitive segment killing breakfast cereals.
 There’s also the expansion of breakfast menus at fast food restaurants.
-As that category has shrunk, many are finding breakfast to be the only growing day part.
+As that category has shrunk, many find breakfast the only growing day part.

+That’s why you see Taco Bell, of all places, open for breakfast.
+McDonalds’s even performed better in because it offered breakfast all day.
 There’s increased competition from all angles, event store brands.
-In fact, combine all the store brands together and they are the market leader.
+Combine all the store brands, and they are the market leader.
 Far ahead of General Mills and Kellogg.

 But the increased competition is only one of the factors pushing breakfast cereals downhill.
-Foremost, there is a perceived unhealthiness of cereal.
-Especially those in the sugar category, which is about more than perception.
+Foremost, there is a perceived unhealthiness of cereal—especially those in the sugar category, which is about more than perception.

 It’s the truth.
-Studies show many breakfast cereals have one spoonful of sugar for every three spoonfuls of breakfast cereal.
-Kellogg Honey Smacks and Post’s Golden Crisps have as much sugar as a Twinkie.
+Studies show many breakfast cereals have one spoonful of sugar for every three spoonful’s of breakfast cereal.
+Kellogg’s Honey Smacks and Post’s Golden Crisps have as much sugar as a Twinkie.